-Hannibal's Dad Was Undefeated In Battle
+Hannibal's Father Was Undefeated In Battle

 As A Child, Hannibal Moved To Spain

-After the First Punic War (264-241 BCE), Hamilcar Barca wasn't about to give up just because Carthage surrendered.
+After the First Punic War (264-241 BCE), Hamilcar Barca wasn't ready to give up just because Carthage surrendered.
 The crux of his plan was to take his troops over to Spain where Carthage had well-established colonies.
 Once there, he would draw upon Spanish manpower to build a new army capable of destroying Rome.

 Hannibal Was Appointed General By His Soldiers